Last Updated: 19/06/12 9:41pm

 Ben Arfa looks for Debuchy with the back heel but M Olsson reads it all the way and steps up to clear.
 France are pretty much in control here, a French goal seems inevitable sooner rather than later.

-Ribery does excellently to skip past Granqvist, who ha't made a confident start, and his ball into the box is on a plate for Benzema who can't get it under control.
+Ribery does excellently to skip past Granqvist, who hasn't made a confident start, and his ball into the box is on a plate for Benzema who can't get it under control.
 Goal-kick to Sweden.

 Ribery dispossesses Larsson and switches play to Debuchy as France probe forward, before Nasri is caught offside from a Benzema pass.